lucky-chap/shelf/README.md

 - Custom domains require proper DNS configuration before activation.
 - SSL certificates are automatically managed for verified custom domains.

+## Mandatory Configuration

+This project requires Stripe and Unsplash configuration before it will run.

+Required configuration:
+- Frontend (Vite env, in .env):
+  - VITE_STRIPE_PUBLISHABLE_KEY (must start with pk_)
+  - VITE_UNSPLASH_ACCESS_KEY (Unsplash Access Key)

+- Backend (Infrastructure -> Secrets):
+  - STRIPE_SECRET_KEY (must start with sk_)
+  - UNSPLASH_ACCESS_KEY (same value as VITE_UNSPLASH_ACCESS_KEY)

+The app will not run without all of the above.

 ### Stripe Configuration

-This project uses Stripe with proper key separation.
 Never hardcode any keys.

-Required keys:
-- STRIPE_SECRET_KEY (backend secret key, used by server)
-- STRIPE_WEBHOOK_SECRET (backend secret, used for verifying Stripe webhook events)
-- VITE_STRIPE_PUBLISHABLE_KEY (frontend publishable key, used by Stripe.js in the browser)

-Configure as follows:

 - Backend secrets (set in Infrastructure -> Secrets):
   - STRIPE_SECRET_KEY = sk_test_123...
-  - STRIPE_WEBHOOK_SECRET = whsec_123...
+  - (Optional) STRIPE_WEBHOOK_SECRET = whsec_123... if you add webhooks

 - Frontend config (Vite environment variable):
   - VITE_STRIPE_PUBLISHABLE_KEY = pk_test_123...

 Important:
 - Never put secret keys in the frontend.
-- The backend validates that the secret key exists and starts with "sk_".
+- The backend validates that STRIPE_SECRET_KEY exists and starts with "sk_".
-- The backend validates the webhook secret looks correct (starts with "whsec_").
 - The frontend enforces that VITE_STRIPE_PUBLISHABLE_KEY exists and starts with "pk_".
 - The app will not run without a valid VITE_STRIPE_PUBLISHABLE_KEY.

+### Unsplash Configuration

+- Backend secret (set in Infrastructure -> Secrets):
+  - UNSPLASH_ACCESS_KEY

+- Frontend config (Vite env):
+  - VITE_UNSPLASH_ACCESS_KEY

+Important:
+- The app requires both keys.
+The backend uses the secret key for API requests, and the frontend requires the access key to enable the background image features across the UI.